-The South African rand gained in early trade on Wednesday after muted US economic data bolstered expectations of an interest rate cut by the Federal Reserve in December, weighing on the dollar.
+The South African rand strengthened on Wednesday after muted US economic data bolstered expectations of an interest rate cut by the Federal Reserve in December, weighing on the dollar.

 Like other risk-sensitive currencies, the rand often takes cues from global drivers such as US policy and economic data in addition to domestic releases.